LLM-ReqVerif/LLM-ReqVerif/README.md

 ### The prompts to reproduce is in the result folder.

 Please use Claude-3.5-Sonnet-06-20 to reproduce the result.
-Sorry for not providing a scripts to automate it, this research was done with Claude Chatbox at that time.
+Sorry for not providing a scripts to automate it, this research was done on Claude interface at that time.
 Prompts should be working after refined for Claude 4.
 Hopefully, I would provide a scripts after work on another research